Based on the results of the survey, a letter was published in Archives of Disease in Childhood - a link to which can be found below.

 - In your opinion, do you think they are COVID response related?

-No details on individual children will be collected.
+No details on individual children were collected.

 A broad definition of a "Late Presentation" is any child under the age of 16 years who presented later than you would have expected (resulting in more treatment or a worse outcome, or delayed presentation of a new condition such as ALL, diabetes mellitus, etc.) because of any number of reasons, including the "stay at home" message, parental concerns about seeking medical help or coming to hospital, etc.